dac09/energenie/README.md

 energenie
 =========

-Simple single page application with no backend (but can be easily extended to)
+- Simple single page application, for tracking energy bills.
+- No backend, but can be easily extended, and is meant to be used with one.

 ###Built using
 - **JS Libraries:** Angular JS, Angular UI, jQuery, Bootsrtap 3.0